scharlau/shopping_exercise_django/README.md

 1. Round one should be fixing the order_detail.html page to show names of items and customers, who placed the order.
 If you have time, then you can also fix the customer_details.html page to show the customer's orders, and let them click through to the order_details.html page, which also needs more details added so customers/staff can see items.
 2. Round two should be implementing the 'dashboard' page to show the total value of orders placed by customers.
-3. Round three is making round two work when you scale up the database by changing the numbers in the loops for the hop/management/commands/populate_tables.py file to work with 50 customers and orders of 10 items per customer.
+3. Round three is adding it so that customers can see their own orders.